LiesbethW/realworld-fulcro-fullstack/readme.md

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

+## Status of this project

+Just got started, feel free to contribute!
+Here is the RealWorld [issue](https://github.com/gothinkster/realworld/issues/210).

 # How it works